djgroen/FabSim3/docs/installation.md

 	script, e.g., source ~/.bashrc, or lunch a new terminal.
 	```

-4. To make the fabsim command available in you system, please restart the shell by opening a new terminal or just re-load your bash profile by `source` command.
+4. To make the fabsim command available in your system, please restart the shell by opening a new terminal or just re-load your bash profile by `source` command.

 ## Updating FabSim3

-If you have already installed FabSim3 and want to update to the latest version, in your local FabSim3 directory simply type `git pull`
+If you have already installed FabSim3 and want to update to the latest version, simply type `git pull` in your local FabSim3 directory.

 !!! attention
-		Your personal settings like the `machines_user.yml` will be unchanged by `git pull`, **unless** you run `python3 configure_fabsim.py` again which overwrite the current `machines_user.yml` file.
+		Your personal settings like the `machines_user.yml` will be unchanged by `git pull`, **unless** you run `python3 configure_fabsim.py` again, which overwrites the current `machines_user.yml` file.

 ## Known Issues